matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 ![Data Duplication](flashcard-img/data-duplication.png "Data duplication")

-The Data duplication challenge can be addressed by using the following approaches.
+The Data duplication challenge can be addressed by using the **Event-Driven Architecture.**
-**Event-Driven Architecture.**
 * When data in one service changes, it can publish an event that other services listen to and update their copies of the data accordingly.